mohammadAbbasniya/Genetic_N-queen_Java/README.md

 ## Usage
-As you know, Genetic algorithm is a metaheuristic, not a problem (i.e. unlike Prime or TSP) and it needs a problem to be solved. you must implement your own problem class as an extention of `Genetic.java` and implements it's methods according to your problem. mathods you must implements:
+As you know, Genetic algorithm is a metaheuristic, not a problem (i.e. unlike Prime or TSP) and it needs a problem to be solved. you must implement your own problem class as an extention of `Genetic.java` and implement it's methods according to your problem. methods you must implement:
   - `fitness` : is a method to assign a number to each chromosome that shows the quality of this chromosome, this integer could be negative or positive, this integer is used to sort chromosomes.
   - `newChromosome` : is a method to initialize and return a new Chromosomes.
   - `randomInit` : is a method to fill a chromosome with random genome values.